Bellfalasch/frontend-forum/slides.md

 <Card
   title="Accessibility"
   text="The biggest push for accessibility at Gjensidige, involving all countries and locations, cross-disciplinary!
-Core-docs now have a huge a11y-section."
+Core-docs now have a huge a11y-section.
+Accessibility champions, with their own forum."
 />

 ---